digital-asset/docs.daml.com/docs/2.7.0/docs/deploy-daml/infrastructure-architecture/high-availability/basic-ha/participant.rst

 Exclusive Lock Acquisition
 """"""""""""""""""""""""""

-A participant node replica acquires an exclusive application-level lock (e.g. `Postgres advisory lock <https://www.postgresql.org/docs/11/explicit-locking.html#ADVISORY-LOCKS>`_) which is bound to a particular database connection.
-The active replica that acquires the lock becomes the leader.
-The replica then uses the same connection for all writes that are not idempotent.
+A participant node replica uses a write connection pool that is tied to an exclusive lock on a main connection, and a shared lock on all pool connections.
+If the main lock is lost, the pool's connections are ramped down.
+The new active replica must wait until all the passive node's pool connections are closed, which is done by trying to acquire the shared lock in exclusive mode

 ..
 NOTE::
   Using the same connection for writes ensures that the lock is active while writes are performed.